 Can I use swim fins for bodyboarding?

-> Yes, swim fins can be used for bodyboarding, but it’s important to choose a fin with a shorter blade length for better maneuverability in the water.
+Yes, swim fins can be used for bodyboarding, but choosing a fin with a shorter blade length is important for better maneuverability in the water.

-> What is the purpose of the different blade lengths on swim fins?
+What is the purpose of the different blade lengths on swim fins?

 Different blade lengths on swim fins serve different purposes.
 Longer blades provide more propulsion and are better for long-distance swimming, while shorter blades provide better control and maneuverability in the water.

 What is the difference between stiff and flexible swim fins?

 Stiff swim fins provide more propulsion and are better for experienced swimmers or activities like scuba diving.
 Flexible swim fins are more comfortable to wear and are better for beginners or for activities like bodyboarding or snorkeling.